Lois Mailou Jones: 1989–1998

 In 1998, Jones died with no immediate survivors at the age of 92 at her home in Washington, DC.
-She is buried on Martha's Vineyard in the Oak Bluffs Cemetery.
+Jones is buried on Martha's Vineyard in the Oak Bluffs Cemetery.
 Howard University hosted the exhibition Remembering Lois.

 Legacy

-Lois Mailou Jones' work is in museums all over the world and valued by collectors.
-Her paintings grace the permanent collections of the Metropolitan Museum of Art, Smithsonian American Art Museum, Hirshhorn Museum and Sculpture Garden, National Portrait Gallery, Boston Museum of Fine Arts, the National Palace in Haiti, the National Center of Afro-American Artists among others.
+Lois Mailou Jones' work is in museums worldwide and valued by collectors.
+Her paintings grace the permanent collections of the Metropolitan Museum of Art, Smithsonian American Art Museum, Hirshhorn Museum and Sculpture Garden, National Portrait Gallery, Boston Museum of Fine Arts, the National Palace in Haiti, the National Center of Afro-American Artists, among others.

-After her death, her friend and adviser, Dr. Chris Chapman completed a book entitled Lois Mailou Jones: A life in color about her life and the African-American pioneers she had worked with and been friends with, including Dr. Carter G. Woodson, Alain Locke, Dorothy West, Josephine Baker, and Matthew Henson.
+After her death, her friend and adviser, Dr. Chris Chapman completed a book entitled Lois Mailou Jones: A life in color about her life and the African-American pioneers Jones had worked with and been friends with, including Dr. Carter G. Woodson, Alain Locke, Dorothy West, Josephine Baker, and Matthew Henson.

 The Lois Mailou Jones Pierre-Noel Trust founded a scholarship in her name at the Museum of Fine Arts, Boston, and a scholarship fund for the Department of Fine Arts at Howard University.

+In 2003, the Metropolitan Museum of Art exhibited African-American Artists, 1929–1945: Prints, Drawings, and Paintings in The Metropolitan Museum of Art, which included works by Jones.

 In 2006, Lois Mailou Jones: The Early Works: Paintings and Patterns 1927–1937 opened at the School of the Museum of Fine Arts, Boston.
 The exhibition showed 30 designs and paintings from the beginning of her career.

-From November 14, 2009, to February 29, 2010, a retrospective exhibit of her work entitled was held at the Mint Museum of Art in Charlotte, North Carolina.
+From November 14, 2009, to February 29, 2010, a retrospective exhibit of her work entitled Lois Mailou Jones: A Life in Vibrant Color was held at the Mint Museum of Art in Charlotte, North Carolina.
 The traveling exhibit included 70 paintings showcasing her various styles and experiences: America, France, Haiti, and Africa.

 Jones is featured in the 2017 publication, Identity Unknown: Rediscovering Seven American Women Artists.
-She was included in the 2018 Columbus Museum of Art exhibition and catalogue of I too sing America: the Harlem Renaissance at 100.
+Jones was included in the 2018 Columbus Museum of Art exhibition and catalogue of I too sing America: the Harlem Renaissance at 100.

 Pupils of Jones included Georgia Mills Jessup, Martha Jackson Jarvis, and David Driskell.